sarahmaia/CS2450-Group6/GroupProject/README.md

 Sarah Maia, Alan Hernandez, Jalal Khan, Santos Laprida

 ## Additional Notes
-This is the second prototype of the project, which includes the graphical user interface (GUI) for loading and running BasicML programs.
+This is the second prototype of the project, which includes the graphical user interface (GUI) with tkinter for loading and running BasicML programs.